The LRS explained: how Indians invest USD 250k/yr abroad

 Where most people get tripped up

 Schedule FA.
-If you hold any foreign asset at any point during the financial year — including a single share of AAPL — you must disclose it in Schedule FA of your ITR.
+If you hold any foreign asset at any point during the calendar year (1 January to 31 December — Schedule FA is one of the only ITR schedules that does not use the financial year) — including a single share of AAPL — you must disclose it in Schedule FA of your ITR.
 Skipping this is treated extremely seriously under the Black Money Act.
 If you remit money to a US brokerage, you have a Schedule FA obligation.
 Period.

 Dividends.
 US-listed companies withhold dividends at 25% under the US-India treaty (provided you've signed a W-8BEN).
-That 25% is a foreign tax credit you can claim in India via Form 67 — but only if you file Form 67 before your ITR.
-Miss the deadline, lose the credit.
+That 25% is a foreign tax credit you can claim in India via Form 67 (being renumbered Form 44 from TY2026-27).
+Best practice is to file Form 67 before or alongside your ITR; the statutory outer deadline is the end of the assessment year (31 March 2027 for AY 2026-27), per CBDT Notification 100/2022.
+Late filings can still be cured but trigger a CPC denial that has to be rectified on appeal.

 Capital gains.
 Gains on US stocks are taxed in India as unlisted foreign equity: